-Evidently, the cost to renovate a bathroom isn’t getting any cheaper.
-However, there are cost-saving measures which enable you to renovate your bathroom more cheaply.
+The cost of renovating a bathroom isn’t getting any cheaper.
+However, there are cost-saving measures that enable you to renovate your bathroom more cheaply.

 At Ross’s Discount Home Centre, our slogan isn’t ‘every day’s a discount day’ for nothing.
-We’re all about cost-savings, particularly when it comes to bathroom and kitchen renovations.
+We’re all about cost savings, particularly regarding bathroom and kitchen renovations.

-Today, we take a closer look at bathroom renovations, and what cost-measures you can put in place to renovate your bathroom cheaply.
+Today, we look closer at bathroom renovations and what cost measures you can put in place to renovate your bathroom cheaply.